tensorflow/tfjs-website/source/tutorials/index.md

 This tutorial explains how to convert and serve an existing TensorFlow SavedModel to run in the browser.

+<h2><a href="./custom-operations.html">How to define a custom WebGL operation</a></h2>

+This tutorial explains how to create a custom WebGL operation that can be used alongside other Tensorflow.js operations.

 # Guides
 <h2><a href="./tfjs-layers-for-keras-users.html">TensorFlow.js Layers API for Keras Users</a></h2>